giellalt/giellalt.github.io/ling/preprocessor-usage.md

 Our old preprocess method: Using the perl script preprocess
 ===========================================================

-Below follows the description for how to use the Perl-based solution we have been using so far.
+Below follows the description for how to use the Perl-based solution we used until we started using hfst.

     Usage: preprocess [OPTIONS] FILE
     Split text in FILE into sentences and words.